 As for Joyce’s crisis over rent money?
 Over the course of a year and a half, Joyce received eight FHBS grants of $250 each towards her rent.
 When at last she began receiving social security disability benefits, FHBS continued sending $200 rent checks to her landlord for a few months more, to help smooth Joyce’s transition to self-sufficiency.
 Says Eileen, “As the saying goes, ‘There but for fortune go you or I.’”

-To learn more about the Female Hebrew Benevolent Society, click here.
+To learn more about the Female Hebrew Benevolent Society, its programs and its 200 years of serving the community, click here.